 Revelation 1.
-The Son of Man is manifested in his glory as God’s firstborn and as the King of Kings who is coming soon to take up his rule.
-He is also the ruler of the Church.
+The Son of Man is manifested in his glory as God’s firstborn and as the King of Kings who is coming soon.

-The book’s title is the Revelation of John (‘of’ in the sense that he wrote it down) but it is given to Jesus Christ (‘of’ in the sense that he owns and communicates it).
 ‘Revelation’ (apokalupsis, whence the word ‘apocalypse’) has the sense of an unveiling.
-Its subject is the events that ‘must’ take place, climaxing with the revelation of Christ to the whole world (I Cor 1:7, II Thes 1:7, Pet 1:7).
-It is expressly a prophecy, and makes good his promise that the Spirit would declare to his disciples what was yet to come (John 16:14).
-The book is not for the world or for those who think it sufficient to hold right belief, but for those who serve him.
-It reveals him as the Christ, the coming king of all the earth.
-Flesh and blood cannot see him; only his father, the Spirit in us, can make him known (Matt 16:17).
+The subject is the events that ‘must’ happen, climaxing with the revelation of Christ to all the world (I Cor 1:7, II Thes 1:7).
+The book is a prophecy, and makes good his promise that the Spirit would declare to his disciples what was yet to come (John 16:14).
+It is not directed to unbelievers or to those who think it sufficient to hold right belief, but to those who serve him.
+It reveals him as the Christ, the anointed king.
+Flesh and blood cannot see him; only his father can make him known, the veil-removing Spirit (Matt 16:17).
 But the vision will unsettle even those who thought they knew him.

-John wrote down what he heard and saw, and in so doing bore witness to the witness of Christ in all Scripture, the written Word of God.
-It is not a work of merely human composition.
-Its every word is as determined by God, whether or not John understands what he reports.
+In writing down what he heard and saw, John added his witness to the witness of Christ in all Scripture.
+The book is not a work of human composition.
+Its words come from God, whether or not John understands what he reports.
 And it is to be read out, so that the whole congregation receive it.
-Whoever hears and lives by it will know God’s favour.
-Jesus testified: “Not on bread alone shall man live, but on every word that issues from the mouth of God” (Matt 4:4).
+Whoever hears it and lives by it will know God’s blessing.
+Jesus testified: “Man shall not live on bread alone, but on every word that issues from the mouth of God” (Matt 4:4).
 In quoting Deuteronomy to resist the Devil, he demonstrated what living by every word meant.
-He regarded all Scripture as the voice of God.
-Through what was written God spoke, and spoke to every reader (Matt 22:31).
+He regarded all Scripture as the voice of God, and through it God spoke to every reader (Matt 22:31).

-Whether Scripture is to be accorded this degree of authority is not a minor issue.
-Nineteen centuries after the revelation, we might question whether the foretold events can be considered near, seeing that they have not happened.
-‘Near’ most naturally means ‘within decades’.
+Whether Scripture is to be accorded this degree of authority is no minor issue.
+Nineteen centuries after the revelation, we might question whether the foretold events can be considered near, seeing that they have still not happened.
+‘Near’ most naturally means within decades.
 In the AD 60s Christians in Rome had been tortured and killed, Jerusalem’s Christians had fled the city, and now there was again persecution: Jesus seemed to be saying that the suffering would soon be over.
 We can no longer take that view.
-While it is true that we should always be mindful of his coming back and that, whenever that happens, we might die at any time, the stated nearness of his return must relate to some greater totality than the time between the 1st century and the 21st.
+While it is true that we might die at any time, regardless of when he returns, we might die at any time, the nearness of his return must relate to some greater totality than the last two millennia.

 Revelation concludes the entire Bible, not just the New Testament.
-Its scriptural allusions are many, and most refer to the Old Testament, from Genesis through to Malachi.
+Its scriptural allusions are many, and most refer to the Old Testament, from Genesis to Malachi.
 The last two chapters refer to the Bible’s first two chapters.
-What we are shown is a summation of the whole purpose of him who encompasses all history, from Alpha to Omega (the first and last letters of the alphabet), from the Creation to Christ’s return.
-So Christ likened his future absence to a man planting a vineyard and leasing it to tenants, before going off to spend a long time in another country (Luke 20:9).
-He said from the outset that his return would be delayed, even though justice would be given soon (Matt 25:5, Luke 18:8).
-Consider how long Israel had to wait before his first coming.
-Peter too counselled that we should take the long view (II Pet 3).
-In the greater context, ‘soon’ is best understood in relation to the whole of created time, consisting of many ages (Heb 1:2, 11:3).
+It gives a summation of the whole purpose of him who encompasses all history, from Alpha to Omega (the first and last letters of the alphabet), from the Creation to the new Creation.
+Reflecting on God’s patience, and perhaps also on how patiently Israel had had to wait for prophecies of Christ’s first coming to be realised, Peter cautioned that we should take the long view (II Pet 3).
+According to Christ himself, his return would be delayed, even though justice would be given soon (Matt 25:5, Luke 18:8).
+From every perspective, ‘soon’ seems best understood in relation to the ages of all created time.

-Today the idea that God involved his son in the work of creation is further complicated by another alien creed.
-We may affirm that all things were created by God through him, but that is just lip service if what we have in mind is particles ordering themselves into atoms, and atoms organising themselves over billions of years into plants and animals, even to the present day.
-Are we, with the Pope, to scorn the idea that God acted supernaturally, on the grounds that this would be to believe in “a magician, with a magic wand able to do everything”, and instead believe that creation itself is the magician, that it over time does everything?
-If ‘create’ means letting Nature do the forming and the breathing of life into forms, do we think that God is still creating?
+Today the New Testament’s revelation that God involved his firstborn in creation is complicated by another creed that denies that he created the universe at all.
+To affirm otherwise is lip service if what we have in mind is particles ordering themselves into atoms, and atoms organising themselves over billions of years into plants and animals.
+Are we, with Pope Francis, to scorn the idea that God acted supernaturally, on the grounds that this would be to believe in “a magician, with a magic wand able to do everything”, and instead believe that creation itself is the magician, that it over time does everything?
+If ‘create’ means letting Nature do the forming and the breathing of life into forms, do we think that God, unbeknown to science, is still creating?
 Even with a Christian gloss, Darwinism abolishes the Father and the Son quite as much as the Athanasian Creed does.

-The Old Testament refers to the firstborn angel as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
-He was the only angel in whom all the fullness of God was pleased to dwell (Ex 23:21, Zech 12:8, Col 1:19), and by implication there existed a time before God chose to impart his fullness to another being.
-The angel who appeared to Moses in the midst of a bush was God, for the text goes on to say, ‘God called to him out of the bush.’
+The Old Testament refers to the commander as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
+He was the only angel in whom all the fullness of God was pleased to dwell (Ex 23:21, Zech 12:8), and by implication there existed a time before God chose to impart his fullness to another being.
+He was the angel who appeared to Moses in the midst of a bush, for the text goes on to say, ‘God called to him out of the bush.’
 He is also portrayed as one with Yahweh in the passages telling of his appearance to mistreated Hagar (Gen 16), to Abraham in the dialogue about Sodom (Gen 18, where the angel is accompanied by two others), to Abraham as he moved to strike his son (Gen 22) and to doubting Gideon (Jud 6).
-He was of the same nature as God, just as a son is of the same nature as his father and in that sense equal with him (John 5:18, note also the next verse).
+He was of the same nature as God, just as a son is of the same nature as his father and in that sense equal with him (John 5:18, and the next verse).
 Scripture describes the divine in terms of the human relationship because the human reflects the divine (Eph 3:15).
 Christ was theos (John 1:1, Rom 9:5, without the definite article) because he was God’s son, a son in the same sense, his genealogy indicates, as Seth was Adam’s son (Luke 3:23ff).

 I, today, have begotten you.”

 Points of translation are not necessarily academic quibbles.
-‘Beget’ translates gennaω, the usual word for ‘bring into existence, produce, bear, generate’.
+‘Beget’ translates gennaω, the usual word for ‘bear, produce, bring into existence’.
 It is the same word as when Jesus says (translated from Aramaic), “You must be born from above,” with Nicodemus replying, “Can a human being enter his mother’s womb a second time and be born?”
 Jesus might equally have said, “You must be begotten from above.”
-At his death, Jesus surrendered his spirit to the Father (Luke 23:46) in order that he might be brought into existence anew and receive the glory that he had before the world existed; and we likewise (John 17:22).
+At his death, he surrendered his spirit to the Father (Luke 23:46) in order that he might be brought into existence anew and receive the glory that he had before the world existed; and we likewise (John 17:22).
 Psalm 2 was therefore also fulfilled in his resurrection when he became the ‘firstborn from the dead’ (Acts 13:33, Col 1:18).
 Our lives of faith are a kind of gestation, during which we retain our mortal bodies but are inwardly renewed; the moment of birth is the resurrection, when we emerge from the sleep of death into eternal life.
 It is then the waters break.

 Christ was the first to be begotten anew of Holy Spirit.
-He who repents and believes in the Son of God becomes a child of God like him (I John 3:2) and ‘puts on’ Christ like a garment, even as he is ‘in’ Christ, having been chosen in him before the foundation of the world (Eph 1:4).
-The believer is begotten this second time by God, by the seed of his word (I Pet 1:23, John 1:13, I John 3:9), not by the physical union of male and female.
-God is Father because he has given us of his spirit and thereby included us in Christ as his children.
+He who repents and believes in the Son becomes a child of God like him (I John 3:2) and ‘puts on’ Christ like a garment, even as he is ‘in’ Christ, having been chosen in him before the foundation of the world (Eph 1:4).
+His beginning is also our beginning.
+We are begotten through the seed of God’s word (I Pet 1:23, I John 3:9), so that it may be said of us too, “What is begotten in us is of spirit.”
+In this way God becomes our father.
 It is not that we have two divine parents, the Father and the Holy Spirit.

-God is spirit (Gen 1:1, I Cor 2:11, John 4:24) and he has always been holy.
-In the Old Testament the Holy Spirit is mentioned only as ‘his’ spirit, that is, the Spirit of Yahweh (Isa 63:10f, 63:14).
-He inspired the judges and the prophets (Jud 3:10 passim, Neh 9:30, Heb 10:15), was a constant presence in the life of David (Ps 51:11, Acts 1:16), and was present in John the Baptist even from his mother’s womb (Luke 1:15).
-The Spirit that inspired the prophets also was Christ’s spirit (I Pet 1:11).
-At his baptism God endued him with power, so that Luke describes him as ‘full of the Spirit’, meaning the Spirit of Yahweh (Isa 11:2, 61:1).
-Jesus was not this point, if not from birth, two persons, Son and Holy Spirit, as trinitarianism would nonsensically imply; he was the Son of God because the spirit in him came from God.
+God is spirit (John 4:24) and he has always been holy.
+In the Old Testament the Holy Spirit is mentioned only as his, Yahweh’s, spirit (Isa 63:10f, 63:14), in the same way as we might speak of our own spirit without implying another person.
+He inspired the judges and the prophets (e.g. Jud 3:10, Neh 9:30, Heb 10:15), was a constant presence in the life of David (Ps 51:11, Acts 1:16), and was present in John the Baptist even from his mother’s womb (Luke 1:15).
+That same spirit was also Christ’s spirit (I Pet 1:11).
+At his baptism God endued him with power, so that Luke describes him as full of the Spirit, again signifying the Spirit of Yahweh (Isa 11:2, 61:1).
+Jesus was not from this point, if not from birth, two persons, Son and Holy Spirit, as Trinitarianism would imply; he was the Son of God because the spirit in him came from God.

 I bow my knees before the Father… [in prayer that] he may grant you to be strengthened with power through his Spirit in the inner man, Christ dwelling through faith in your hearts … (Eph 3:14-17)